asepnh/Temperature-Data-Logger/README.md

 Reference ESP 8266:
 - https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/ -> Make sure you put in the correct pin number!
 Potential shortcircuit!
 Label and GPIO will be different.

+WARNING!!!
+- Never connect ESP8266 to computer usb AND connect it to a power source.
+You potentially will fry your computer USB.

 Project history below:

 Trying to develop a device that allows temperature data logging as simple as possible.